motioneye-project/motioneyeos/board/raspberrypi/readme.txt

   $ make raspberrypi_defconfig

+Alternatively, if you want to test support for the Device Tree:

+  $ make raspberrypi_dt_defconfig

 If you want to use a persistent rootfs, skip to "Build the rootfs", below.

 For a volatile rootfs, you have to slightly adjust the configuration: